2xic/tiny-evm-decompiler/notes/notes.md

 # [Building reliable EVM disassemblers](https://karmacoma.notion.site/Building-reliable-EVM-disassemblers-ecf689d965cc4ffc9c3b2e34f4227b46)
 Great article on some pitfalls one can hit when writing a dissambler, and on the importance of dissamble should be possible to assemble.

+They have also created a cool article on the [dispatcher](https://karmacoma.notion.site/Building-an-EVM-from-scratch-part-3-calldata-and-the-function-dispatcher-83e82ea0e02d43cfb60c0cc563729339)

 # [recon 2018 - Rattle ](https://www.trailofbits.com/documents/RattleRecon.pdf)
-Haven't watched the talk, but looks interesting, and should probably be investigated.
+Haven't [watched](https://www.youtube.com/watch?v=SI_clfnBZmE) the talk, but looks interesting, and should probably be investigated.

 [Rattle – an Ethereum EVM binary analysis framework](https://blog.trailofbits.com/2018/09/06/rattle-an-ethereum-evm-binary-analysis-framework/)